-In the world of information security and privacy, Domain Name System (DNS) requests present a problem.
-Not only are they unencrypted by default, making it easy for anyone to intercept and modify them, but attackers have also used them in order to amplify Distributed Denial of Service (DDoS) attacks.
+In the world of information security and privacy, Domain Name System (DNS) requests present a special problem.
+Not only are they unencrypted by default, making it easy for anyone to intercept and modify them, but attackers have also used them to amplify Distributed Denial of Service (DDoS) attacks.

 Attackers can do this because DNS uses User Datagram Protocol (UDP) for packet sizes of up to 4096 bytes, and the lack of the TCP's three-way handshake makes it easy to spoof the source IP address.
 This means that attackers can send relatively small requests to the DNS server, which in turn sends much bigger responses to the spoofed IP address.
 But this is not the only headache with DNS.

 If you are serious about online security, you need to use a robust firewall in order to block certain incoming and outgoing requests.
 That means if you are running a website on a VPN, there is no need to expose its Secure Shell (SSH) service to anyone connecting to it.